Affine Invariance in Continuous-Domain Convolutional Neural Networks: Introduction

-Addressing this limitation, Group Convolutional Neural Networks (G-CNNs) extend CNNs to capitalize on the intrinsic geometric properties and symmetries in data, particularly images \citep{cohenc16}.
+This computational advantage becomes particularly meaningful in the context of Group Convolutional Neural Networks (G-CNNs), which extend CNNs to capitalize on the intrinsic geometric properties and symmetries in data, particularly images \citep{cohenc16}.
 Unlike their traditional counterparts, G-CNNs harness the power of group theory, a mathematical framework that formalizes transformations and symmetries.
 This theoretical foundation ensures equivariance with respect to transformations described by the group, thereby enabling the network to maintain predictable behavior under various transformations.